mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 .. figure:: ../../../figures/layertree/layertree_configuration_2_en.png
            :scale: 80
-           :alt: Configuration of the thematic Layertree in the content.
+           :alt: Configuration of the thematic Layertree in the map area.

-           Configuration of the thematic Layertree in the content
+           Configuration of the thematic Layertree in the map area.

 Thus, to let the **themes** in the application appear as you want, there are several configuration options: